Addenda and Corrigenda to Aksumite Coinage

 -

-Type 137 (Hataz AR): Under Obv., add symbol crescent r. of bust with pellet l.
-(Italian collection).
+Type 137 (Hataz AR): Under Obv., add symbol crescent r. of bust (Italian collection).

 -

-Type 138 (Hataz AR): Under Obv., add symbol triangle of pellets behind crown (Hahn collection and JJ 463).
+Type 138 (Hataz AR): Under Obv., add symbol triangle of pellets behind crown (Hahn collection and Ashmolean 493 = JJ 463).

 Under Rev., add symbol cross by chin (V 70 and another in Hahn collection ex Aksum).